buildbot/buildbot/master/docs/relnotes/index.rst

 Changes and Removals
 ....................

+* Builders now have "tags" instead of a category.
+  Builders can have multiple tags, allowing more flexible builder displays.

 * :py:mod:`buildbot.schedulers.forcesched` has the following changes:

   - The default configuration no longer contains four ``AnyPropertyParameter`` instances.